sharondrinkwaard/battleship-game/README.md

 - I confirm that the battleship game board is dispayed correctly and is empty.
 There is no previous player data and the ships are hidden.

-- I confirm that there are ships being placed on the board at a different location each time.
-Like mentioned in Unsolved Bugs, sometimes (not every game round) this function places 2 ships at the same location which results in losing the game.
+- I confirm that there are 4 ships being placed on the board at a different location each time.

 - I confirm that when giving the coordinates, different kinds of input are catched.
     - Input above 5 is out of range